bingson/WinGolems/Readme.md

 ### II. &nbsp; Keyboard Shortcuts <a name="ks"></a>

 Below is a 30 Sept 2021 snap shot of WinGolems keyboard shortcuts and command box features.
+As the tutorial templates are part of my own setup, changes are constantly being made.
 Once WinGolems is installed, enter `gl` in a command box to generate an updated version.

 Note: under WinGolems, the `win` key functions as a modifier key and will not bring up the start menu when pressed alone.
 The start menu can be accessed with `ctrl + esc` or `win + left click`.